MehdiAziz01/cse15l-lab-reports/LabReport1.md

 ## ls
 #### 1 (no arguements) : ls
-this gives me   hello.txt  lecture1  which is basically giving me a list of files I can choose from.
+this gives me   hello.txt  lecture1  which is basically giving me a list of files I can choose from. directory is home
 #### 2 ( path to a directory with argument) : ls lecture1/
 this gives me Hello.java  messages  README    which tells me the available files in lecture1 but it keeps us in the directory we were in, that does not change.
 #### 3 ( path to a file as an arguement) : ls lecture1/messages/en-us.txt